TASEmulators/mame-rr/README.md

 https://github.com/TASVideos/mame-rr

 ### Usage
+* Do not unzip game ROM files.
+* Game versions need base game ROM to work.
+* Access MAME menus by pressing Tab wile the game is running
 * You can replay/record movies by pressing the corresponding hotkeys (Control+R and Control+N by default).
 There are also hotkeys for stopping a movie (Control+T by default) and for playing the active movie from the beginning (Shift+R by default).
 * You can toggle movie read-only/read+write mode (Control+Q by default).
 * You can use RAM Search and RAM Watch by pressing the corresponding hotkeys (Control+F and Control+W by default).